 About rate of seclusion episodes per 1,000 bed days

 A restrictive intervention may only be used after all reasonable and less restrictive options have been tried or considered and have been found to be unsuitable in the circumstances.
 A restrictive intervention includes seclusion, which means the sole confinement of a person to a room or any other enclosed space from which it is not within the control of the person confined to leave.

-Rate of ended seclusion episodes per 1,000 occupied bed days within inpatient units, excluding leave, same day stays and units that do not have a seclusion room.
+Rate of ended seclusion episodes per 1,000 occupied bed days within inpatient units, excluding leave, same day stays, private beds and units that do not have a seclusion room.

 - Data source: Client Management Interface/Operational Data Store.
 Data extracted 11 April 2021

 - The statewide rate of seclusion episodes per 1000 bed days includes services by the Austin Health – Statewide Eagle Unit (Child) and Monash Health – Oasis Unit

 - Results for the current financial year are preliminary and will be finalised in November.
 Results from the previous financial year have been finalised

 - Data from Q2 (October to December 2020) and Q3 (January to March 2021) may have been affected by protected industrial activity, impacting the collection of non-clinical and administrative data and recording of ambulatory mental health service activity and consumer outcome measures.
 Affected data reported from Q2 and Q3 should be interpreted with caution

 - Eastern Health data from mid-March 2021 may be incomplete due to a service interruption which may impact reported statewide, metropolitan and Eastern Health figures.
 As such, care needs to be taken when assessing results and comparing to prior periods.